RobLowe1992/swift-booleans-readme-swift-intro-000/README.md

 // Explicitly declaring a variable called 'a' of type Bool to equal true

 var b = false
-// Implicitily delaring a variable called 'b' to equal false where 'b' is a variable
+// Implicitily declaring a variable called 'b' to equal false where 'b' is a variable
 ````

 ##Comparison